cyrilletuzi/angular-async-local-storage/docs/MIGRATION_TO_V8.md

 ng update @ngx-pwa/local-storage
 ```

-Check that `StorageModule.forRoot({ IDBNoWrap: false })` was added in `AppModule` imports of each project (for backward compatibility)
+Check that `StorageModule.forRoot({ IDBNoWrap: false })` was added in `AppModule` imports of each project (for backward compatibility).

 **If `ng update` didn't work as expected, please delay the update and file an issue.**

-If you have multiple applications in your project but you do not use this lib in all projects,
-remove `StorageModule.forRoot({ IDBNoWrap: false })` and the import in the unconcerned `AppModule`s.
+If you have multiple applications in your project but you do not use this lib in all projects, remove `StorageModule.forRoot({ IDBNoWrap: false })` and the import in the unconcerned `AppModule`s.

 2. Start your project: problems will be seen at compilation.
 Or you could search for `getItem` as most breaking changes are about its options.

 ## The bad part: breaking changes